MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-assignments.md

 ### Resource Calendars
 The ability to edit a contour for a specific day is governed by the resource’s working days reflected in their calendar.
 If a cell is disabled for a given resource, it is because that resource does not have working days during that period.

 A resource’s contours can extend beyond the assigned task’s current start and finish dates.
 When an update is made to a contour that is greater than the latest finish date of a task or the earliest start date of a task, the task’s finish date or start date will change respectively.
 However, assignments contours updated before the start date of a task linked to a predecessor will fail because the assignment will trigger the task to start before its predecessor finishes which currently not supported.

 ### Co-Authoring
 When changes are made to the resource assignment grid.
-They will be automatically reflected in any associated views, including the chart, timeline, board or grid views.
-If multiple users are reviewing the project at the same time, any changes made by a single user will also be reflected in the grid and conversely, any changes made in the resource assignment grid will be displayed to any other users viewing the project in the same session.
+They are reflected automatically in any associated views, including the chart, timeline, board, or grid views.
+If multiple users are reviewing the project at the same time, any changes made by one user will be reflected in the grid, and conversely, any changes made in the resource assignment grid will be displayed to any other users viewing the project in the same session.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]